marcofugaro/testarossa/README.md

 ```
 npm install
 ```
-or just `yarn` if you enjoy high speeds!
+or just `yarn` if you enjoy high speeds! :red_car::dash:

 The main **commands** you can use are
 ```